 It seems we all want everything faster and cheaper.
 This is true in electronics, in retail, and even in medicine and dentistry.
 Recently, a company called Six Month Smiles arrived on the dental scene promising orthodontic treatment that is shorter and less expensive.
 What is it and does it really work?

 Six Month Smiles is literally a “braces in a box” kit provided to general dentists with all of the parts included.
 To become a Six Month Smiles provider, a dentist merely pays a fee and attends a two-day seminar.
-With only one class under his belt, he can then submit models and begin providing treatment immediately.
+After only two days of training, he can then submit models and begin providing treatment immediately.
 Within a couple of weeks, the newly trained dentist receives a kit that contains the braces (which have been positioned on the models by technicians at the Six Month Smiles facility), the wires, the o-rings, and even the adhesive needed to attach the braces to the teeth.
 At the “braces on” appointment, the brackets are placed using mouthpieces provided by the company and the wires are installed.
 Patients are then sent away and tooth movement begins.

 Can the Six Month Smiles system actually move teeth?
 Yes, it can.
 Can it make the front teeth look better?
 Yes, it can.
 Is it a substitute for regular braces?
 In some cases it might be.
 So what are the pros and cons of Six Month Smiles treatment and is it the right treatment for my teeth?